Globally Harmonized System of Classification and Labelling of Chemicals: Testing requirements

-The GHS document does not include testing requirements for substances or mixtures.
-In fact, one of the main goals of the GHS is to reduce the need for animal testing.
-The GHS criteria for determining health and environmental hazards are test method neutral, allowing different approaches as long as they are scientifically sound and validated according to international procedures and criteria already referred to in existing systems.
+The GHS generally defers to the United States Environmental Protection Agency and OECD to provide and verify toxicity testing requirements for substances or mixtures.
+Overall, the GHS criteria for determining health and environmental hazards are test method neutral, allowing different approaches as long as they are scientifically sound and validated according to international procedures and criteria already referred to in existing systems.
 Test data already generated for the classification of chemicals under existing systems should be accepted when classifying these chemicals under the GHS, thereby avoiding duplicative testing and the unnecessary use of test animals.

-The GHS physical hazard criteria are linked to specific UN test methods.
-It is assumed that mixtures will be tested for physical hazards.
+For physical hazards, the test criteria are linked to specific UN test methods.

 Hazard communication

 Per GHS, hazards need to be communicated: